mfoster1989/gitcollab3/README.md

 1b.
 Malcolm: Made a new folder, moved about.html into it.<br>
 2a.
 Brandon: Slack your partner.
 You should both create a new CSS file.
 Link to it from one of your HTML files.<br>
 2b.
 Malcolm - Made new css stylesheet<br>
 3a.
 Brandon: You should create an array of numbers in a Javascript file, if there isn't one.
-Write a function that returns an array of the even numbers.
+Write a function that returns an array of the even numbers.<br>
 3b.
 Malcolm: You should create an array of objects.
-Each object should have a name and age.
+Each object should have a name and age.<br>
+4a.
+Brandon: You should edit five CSS properties.<br>

 ### Instructions